 Shared tours cost between 1,200 and 1,400 pesos per person, plus the 400-peso environmental fee (valid for 5 days) and possible additional fees for Big Lagoon or Small Lagoon.

-Do you have questions or comments about any of these things to do in El Nido?
+Do you have any questions or comments about these things to do in El Nido?
 We’d love to hear them!